In terms of fitness, health, and well-being, nutrition is not just an important factor for us people, but for dogs too.

 - Labeling of ingredients often leaves something to be desired

 - Increased fluid demand after eating.

 - For seniors, dogs with dental problems and puppies often harder to chew.

 - Your dog may eat more dry food than it needs, as a feeling of satiety often occurs only when the chunks in the stomach swell.

 - Increased feces sales for many fillers

 Recommended Dry Dog Food For French Bulldogs

-One of the many foods that I have given my Frenchie is ‘Hill’s Science Diet Dry Dog Food’.
+One of the many foods that I have given my Frenchie in her slow feed bowl is ‘Hill’s Science Diet Dry Dog Food’.

 She loves it.

 It contains a chicken and rice recipe that she simply adores, and contains omega 6 fatty acids and vitamin e to help her keep a shiny coat as well as healthy skin.